 Input devices, alternate controllers and the like

 Here you go: a truly exhaustive list of input devices.
+Then there's Mark Vail's overview of alternative controllers.
 And read this book !

 Don't stop there because here's a great overview of interactive music technology and a list of alternate controller